-The Employer appealed to the Provincial High Court, which set aside the order of the Labour Tribunal.
-The High Court held that the Labour Tribunal was in error in ordering the reinstatement of the Applicant since he (the Applicant) had failed to show cause as to why he should not be dealt with and steps taken against him (despite having been afforded the opportunity to do so).
+Looking Forward error in ordering the reinstatement of the Applicant since he (the Applicant) had failed to show cause as to why he should not be dealt with and steps taken against him (despite having been afforded the opportunity to do so).
 Thus, the High Court found that the Tribunal had erred in holding that the employer had not complied with the principles of natural justice.